 As an "irreducible constitutional minimum," standing requires, inter alia, that the plaintiff "have suffered an injury in fact - an invasion of a legally protected interest which is (a) concrete and particularized and (b) actual or imminent, not conjectural or hypothetical."
 Lujan v.
 Defenders of Wildlife, 504 U.S. 555, 560, 112 S. Ct.
 2130, 2136 (1992) (internal citations and quotations omitted).
 "Abstract injury is not enough."
 Lyons, 461 U.S. at 101, 103 S. Ct. at 1665.
 The plaintiff must have been injured "in a personal and individual way."
 Lujan, 504 U.S. at 561 n.1, 112 S. Ct. at 2136 n.1.
-Hollander alleges no such injury.
+Plaintiffs in this case allege no such injury.

-First, Hollander does not allege that he ever took a women's studies course when he was a student at Columbia.
-While Hollander alleges that women's studies courses seek "to impose a unitary belief system of Feminist orthodoxy" on their students (Compl. ¶ 29), that the courses lead to "sex-based stereotyping of males by depicting them as the primary cause for most, if not all, the world's ills" (id. ¶ 30; see also id. ¶ 38), and that they teach a "fundamentally false belief system" (id. $\P$ 37), he does not allege that he has experienced, or been injured by, any of this himself.
-Simply put, he sues to shut down the women's studies program on the ground that it teaches a discriminatory curriculum, but he has never attended a single course that he attacks.
-The "injury" that Hollander alleges is inflicted by the teaching of women's studies is, as to him, precisely the generalized, impersonal, abstract and hypothetical harm that does not impart standing to sue.
+Neither plaintiff alleges that he ever took a women's studies course at Columbia.
+While they allege that women's studies courses "impose a unitary belief system of Feminist orthodoxy" on their students (Compl. ¶ 266), that the courses "stereotype males as the primary cause for most, if not all, the world's ills throughout history" (id. ¶ 77), and that the courses teach a "fundamentally false belief system" (id. ¶ 93), plaintiffs do not allege that they have experienced, or been injured by, any of this themselves.
+Simply put, plaintiffs sue to shut down the women's studies program on the ground that it teaches a discriminatory curriculum, but neither of them has ever attended a single course that he attacks.
+The "injury" that plaintiffs allege is inflicted by the teaching of women's studies is, as to them, precisely the generalized, impersonal, abstract and hypothetical harm that does not impart standing to sue.
 See, e.g., Lujan, 504 U.S. at 564, 112 S. Ct. at 2138 (plaintiffs lacked standing to challenge endangered species regulation where they alleged only that they might someday visit the areas where the animals were found); O'Shea v.
 Littleton, 414 U.S. 488, 495, 94 S. Ct.
-669, 676 (1974) (plaintiffs lacked standing to challenge bond-setting, sentencing, and jury-fee practices where "[n]one of the named plaintiffs is identified as himself having suffered any injury in the manner specified").
+669, 676 (1974) (plaintiffs lacked standing to challenge bond-setting, sentencing, and jury-fee practices where "[n]one of the named plaintiffs is identified as himself having suffered any injury in the manner specified"); Den Hollander v.
+Chertoff, No. 08 Civ.
+1521 (WHP), 2008 WL 5191103, at \3-4 (S.D.N.Y.
+Dec.
+3, 2008) (dismissing Den Hollander's challenge to the Violence Against Women Act because he was not personally subjected to any of the harms he alleged the statute would cause).

-To be sure, Hollander does not allege that Columbia ever purported to require him to take a women's studies course.
+To be sure, plaintiffs do not allege that Columbia ever purported to require them to take a women's studies course.
 While one can imagine a discrimination claim arising where a captive audience - such as public elementary or secondary school students - is forced to use a curriculum suffused with animus, see, e.g., Grimes v.
 Cavazos, 786 F. Supp.
-1184,1186-87 (S.D.N.Y.
+1184, 1186-87 (S.D.N.Y.
 1992) (parents had standing where they alleged their children were injured by the public school curriculum they "must study"), it is difficult to see how a private university student could be harmed by taking a women's studies course even if one such course were required among the dozens of courses a student selects.
-But in any event, there is no allegation that plaintiff (or anyone else) was required to take a women's studies course and, as noted, no allegation that he ever did so.
+But in any event, there is no allegation that plaintiffs (or any other students) were required to take a women's studies course and, as noted, no allegation that they ever did so.